Masters in Business Administration (MBA) Programs

 Expert InsightWe asked Executive Chef of Wednesdays Jenny Dorsey how earning an MBA helped her in business: My MBA truly showed me what “networking” – the effective, powerful kind – means.
 I learned how to network and prospect new clients, building my two businesses from the ground up.
 As the saying goes, people will forget all about what you say and do but they will remember how you made them feel.

-What kind of jobs can I get with an MBA?
+What Type of Jobs Can You Get with an MBA?

 Many of today’s managerial jobs need someone who can translate data into decisions.
 Some MBA grads may thus work for financial institutions like banks.
 Others may find leadership positions in private or public sectors.
 One might also tap the strengths of an MBA to launch a start-ups and small businesses.